realistschuckle/nodemock/README.md

 ============================================================

 NodeMock is a very simple to use mocking framework which can be used to mock functions in JavaScript objects.
-You can mock a function in one line :)
+NodeMock creates mock methods in less code with more expressive manner

 Features
 --------